higher engagement compared to email

-Working closely with its partner, digital messaging hub Alcméon, Carrefour adopted the WhatsApp Business Platform to create a customized chatbot that enables customers to input their zip code and find their nearest store.
+Working closely with business partner 360dialog and digital messaging hub Alcméon, Carrefour adopted the WhatsApp Business Platform to create a customized chatbot that enables customers to input their zip code and find their nearest store.

 They receive a digital promotion catalog directly through WhatsApp specific to the location where they shop, tailored to weekly deals, seasonal promotions, and other offers that help them save money and plan their shopping.